-AWS optimization might be on your mind if you saw last week’s headlines that Lyft has committed to spend $300 million with Amazon Web Services (AWS) per year over the next three years.
+AWS optimization might be on your mind if you saw last week’s headlines that Lyft has committed to spend $300 million with Amazon Web Services (AWS) over the next three years.
 This information was revealed in Lyft’s IPO prospectus, filed last Friday.

 And this level of spend is no surprise, either.
 Lyft was born and scaled to “unicorn” status in the cloud, from the first three EC2 servers that powered their first ride to the massive infrastructure of microservices that now powers the ride sharing giant.
 The question is, how do they use those resources efficiently — with a mindset of AWS optimization?